Real-time closed-loop simulation of Simulink models

 Improve real-time performance with Simulink Coder

 Use Simulink Coder to generate code for your algorithm model and link it with I/O device driver.
 The model, solver, and I/O device drivers all execute in real time.
+MATLAB Coder is required for Simulink Coder installation.
+Compiler support is included as part of the Simulink Desktop Real-Time installation.
+No additional or external C or C++ compiler is required.

 Monitoring and capturing signals